shivamjain0/Calculator-using-Win32-API/README.md

 Developed Calculator, a Win32 calculator application with an intuitive, resizable UI.

-(.exe file is their in the code, you can check and use this application also)
+(.exe file is their also, you can check and use this application )

 Implemented features to handle calculations involving very large values.